Français

 The Early Learning and Child Care branch at the Yukon Department of Education have partnered with Yukon First Nations Education Directorate and the Early Years Program to offer the ‘Understanding the Early Years’ course.
 The course, rich in Yukon First Nations culture, supports the development of culturally competent early childhood educators.

-View Understanding the Early Years course Whitehorse Summer, 2025
+View Understanding the Early Years course Whitehorse Fall, 2025